gitcordier/md2latex/README.md

 Caveats
 -------
 You can inline LaTeX commands because they are not markdown-parsable.
-However, md2latex does not do auto-escaping for you so if you have underscore LaTeX meta chracters such as _ or % in your document, be cautious!
+However, md2latex does not do auto-escaping for you so if you have underscore LaTeX meta characters such as _ or % in your document, be cautious!
 If a mathematical command is sophisticated, e.g. \begin{align} …, then the latex compilation could break, for empty-line-inserted reason.
 For now, workarounds are: